canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-monitoring.md

 spark.metrics.conf.driver.sink.prometheus.pushgateway-address=<PROMETHEUS_GATEWAY_ADDRESS>:<PROMETHEUS_PORT>
 ```

-is valued correctly.
+is configured with the correct values.
 The Prometheus Pushgateway address and port should be can be consistent with what is exposed by Juju, e.g.

 ```shell
 PROMETHEUS_GATEWAY=$(juju status --format=yaml | yq ".applications.prometheus-pushgateway-k8s.address")